jsbuzz/koa-email-demo/NOTES.md

 Simple email sender with primary and secondary email client.
 Using Koa for routing and as http server and backpack for building.

+## Potholes

+- Joi didn't work with current node version, had to switch to 12.4 - took a while to figure out the error

 ## Endpoints

 **GET /health**